ECOMOD-RBINS/website/README.md

 ### Add a new publication
 - Go to `/publications/articles/`
 - Create a new file called `your_article.qmd`.
 Put your info in it (e.g. Lacroix2018.qmd).
+- Add your publication image in `/images/` and link it in your article file.

 ### Modify the main (home) page
 - Go to `index.qmd`